ayrapetovai/binc/README.md

 `(binc) '愛'` set a kanji code to *the number*.
 `(binc) !` do arithmetic negation on *the number*.
 X becomes -X.
 `$ binc -e '-1;[7:0]&0'` sets negative number (all bits become 1), than nulls first byte, prints.
-`$ binc -e '123' -fx` initialize with 123, prints as hexadecimal.
+`$ binc -e '123' -fx` initialize with 123, print as hexadecimal.
+`$ binc -e '123' -p` initialize with 123, print as binary with 32 digits, padded from left with zeroes.

 ## Build and Install
 [Install](https://doc.rust-lang.org/cargo/getting-started/installation.html) Rust, compile and run: